 Menudo is a traditional Mexican soup.
 It’s made with tripe, which is a cow's stomach.

-Menudo has a red chili pepper base, and it’s cooked with other spices and herbs, such as lime, onions, cilantro, and oregano.
+Menudo has a red chili pepper base, and it’s cooked with other spices and herbs, such as lime, onions, cilantro, oregano, and chile sauce.

 Menudo is most commonly eaten with tortillas or bread.
 It can be eaten hot, chilled, and reheated.
 It has a more concentrated flavor if reheated.